savan9080/AdmissionManagementSystem/README.md

 The file `Final_Remaining_Seats.csv` has the no. of vacant seats of all colleges after whole admission process is over.

 ## Conclusion:
 This is just a basic working of the ACPC(Admission Committee for Professional Courses) which works as the Admission Commission in Gujarat for Engineering after 12th Science and Diploma Engineering (D2D-Diploma to Degree).
+This project shows the power of pyhton to work with large data and with such small code.